EPCCed/2026-07-27-Fortran-inter/_episodes/02-arrays-as-arguments.md

 1. The corresponding actual argument must also be allocatable.
 2. The rank must be specified.
-3. Action changing the allocation status of the actual argument must occur via the dummy argument.
+3. Actions changing the allocation status of the actual argument must occur via the dummy argument.

 Well-written procdures may need to check the allocation status of any